RachWalm/VolunteerVillage/README.md

 #### Coordinator edit charity page

 On the choose charity page there is the option to edit the charity.
-This takes you to a form that is the same format as the add charity form, except it is populated with the currently held information, which can be altered.
+This takes the user to a form that is the same format as the add charity form, except it is populated with the currently held information, which can be altered.
 No changes will take effect until the submit button is pressed.

 #### Coordinator delete charity

 In the choose charity page there is a delete button, this leads only to the details of the selected charity so they can't delete others details.
 The delete button doesn't instantly delete it goes to a Javascript coded modal which informs them that the delete cannot be undone and then has the delete button or a cancel button.
 This prevents unintentional deletion by an accidental button click.

-Deleting a charity does not delete any of the coordinators that are stated in the many to many relationship as this is not a ON_CASCADE relationship.
+Deleting a charity does not delete any of the coordinators that are stated in the many to many relationship as this is not a ON_CASCADE relationship and the data of who is associated is stored against the charity.
+Therefore, on look up from the coordinators end for the see profile of coordinators it just won't be there any more.

 #### Defensive programming

 The pages where there is sensitive information displayed/updated to/by the coordinator have built into the HTML that the user must be is_authenticated and have a role of 2 which is the integer assigned to coordinators.
 The pages that display sensitive information to the volunteers use the logged in users information to provide them with just their own information so they can't look at or interact with any other information.
 This secures the visualisation of the pages.
-In both these instances you don't get to the page you get sent to the 404 error so you can't manipulate the pages in anyway.
+In both these instances the unauthorised user doesn't get to the page and is directed to the 404 error so they can't manipulate the pages in anyway.

 All delete functionality is subject to a modal so that they can choose to halt the delete if it has been clicked in error by cancelling or clicking out of the modal.

 The delete function for the volunteers deleting their own information is once again defended by using the logged in person as the information that is deleted.

-The other delete functions have the role_authenticate function in the views.py for that action to ensure that they are logged in as a coordinator to be able to delete.
+The delete functions for charities and coordinators have the role_authenticate function in the views.py for the delete action to ensure that they are logged in as a coordinator to be able to delete.
 If they are not a coordinator then they are redirected to the index page without the delete going ahead.
-As the setting up the role can be accessed just through sign up I have not put in defensive programming here and if attempting to set a role without being logged in it will have an error.
+As the setting up the role can be accessed only through sign up or via typing the url I have not put in defensive programming here as if attempting to set a role without being logged in it will have an error.
 If you attempt to add a volunteer profile without being logged in when you press submit it leads to an error.

 #### Navigation bars
 The top right navigation bar is for login/signup/logout functionality related to allauth and not specific to the type of user logged in.
 Or to go to the home page.

 #### Logged in/out at top of page

-In the top right of the screen next to the nav bar there is an information message that either tells you that you are "Not logged in"  or who you are logged in as (people may have a coordinator and volunteer account).
+In the top right of the screen next to the nav bar there is an information message that either provides buttons (call to action) for sign up or sign in or when logged in which user name you are logged in as (people may have a coordinator and volunteer account).

 #### Flash messages